SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Version.md

 ## Prerequisites

-- Organization key with permission "Register catalog items".
-- A registered Catalog item, see [register a catalog item tutorial](xref:Tutorial_Register_Catalog_Item)
+- A registered Catalog item, see [register a catalog item tutorial](xref:Tutorial_Register_Catalog_Item) for an example on how to register an item.
 - [Skyline.DataMiner.CICD.Tools.Packager Nuget](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.Packager#readme-body-tab).

 ## Overview